uttkarzsh/uttkarzsh/README.md

 <h1 align = "center">
-👋 Hey, I'm Uttkarsh .
+👋 Hey, I'm Uttkarsh.
 </h1>
 <p align = "center">
 <b>I write code, chase bugs, and occasionally find meaning in the chaos.</b></p>

-Currently a sophomore at IIT Roorkee building across Web, Blockchain, and sometimes somewhere in between.
-I like working on things that either **break stuff**, **connect systems**, or **make people say “oh that’s cool”**.
+Currently a sophomore at IIT Roorkee, building across Web, Blockchain, and occasionally in between with an ever-growing collection of unfinished projects and half-working ideas.

 ---